Kirity/parallel-deletion-of-s3-bucket/README.md

 # Context
 Deletion or empty of versioning enalbed AWS S3 bucket is a tedious job.

-There is no simple option to do in a single go especially if the bucket contains millions of files.
+There is no simple option to do in a single go especially if the bucket contains millions of files(as on July-2022).

 In this project a programatic approach is employed to do this job and we try to reach the maximum limits offered by the S3 to delete objects at full throttle.

 # Solution